Jojendersie/Bim/readme.md

                     approximations) [0,1] (S)
                     To avoid any reflections scale down the specularColor. roughness       Surface roughness in [0,1], can be anisotropic (S, S, angle)    {0.5, 0.5, 0}
     emissivity      Exitant radiant energy (RGB) [cd/m^2]                           {0, 0, 0}

 `transparent`: Material for glass, water, wine, ...

     specularColor   A color for specular highlights.
 (RGB)                          {1.0, 1.0, 1.0}
     roughness       Surface roughness in [0,1], can be anisotropic (S, S, angle)    {0.5, 0.5, 0}
     reflectivity    Fresnel offset term F0.                                         {0.05}
     optDensity		Absorption coefficient (RGB) and real refraction index N.       {0, 0, 0, 1.3}

 `thinLayer`: a material for leaves and foils.
 If transmitted the render expects to be in free space again instead of inside a model.

-	backscatterColor   Procentual amount of back scattered light (if not reflected  {0.5, 0.5, 0.5}
-                       specular before).
-    transmittance      Procentual amount of transmitted light.                      {0.5, 0.5, 0.5}
-                       backscatterColor + transmittance <= 1!
-    roughnessUp        Surface roughness in normal direction.
-(S)                   {1.0}
+To be plausible all % amounts must be add to at most 1.

+    diffuseBackscatter    Lambertian diffuse into the direction of incident         {0.5, 0.5, 0.5, 1.0}
+                          light, alpha channel (RGBA)
+    diffuseForwardscatter Lambertian diffuse opposite to the incident light (RGB)   {0.2, 0.2, 0.2}
+    reflectivityUpDown    Fresnel offset term F0 for up and down.
+(SS)              {0.05, 0.05}
-    roughnessDown      Surface roughness opposed to the normal.
-(S)                 {1.0}
+    roughnessUpDown       Surface roughness in normal direction and opposed to the  {0.8, 0.8}
-    scatteringStrength "Roughness" for transmitted light.
-(S)                       {1.0}
+                          normal.
+[0,1] (SS)
+    transmittance         %Amount (RGB), Henyey-Greenstein phase function with      {0.0, 0.0, 0.0, 1.0}
+                          shifted parameter [0,1] instead [-1,1] (S).

 where `(S)` is a scalar, `(RGB)` is an RGB color in [0,1]^3, `[]` note value intervals or units and `{x}` the default values.
 Every property is optional (its default is used if not given).